mfitsilis/cooldbapps/README.md

     node index.js

-The table fields(~3MB) by country has all 184 fields for every one of the 261 entries in the countries table and was generated:
+The table fieldsbycountry(~3MB) has all 184 fields for every one of the 261 entries in the countries table and was generated:

     getbyfid:{ `id xkey delete fieldid from select by fieldid,id:countryid from delete version,id from select from fb_values where fieldid=x }
     cnames::`id xkey select id, name from fb_countries